| <% ns_puts [mkm_getnavbar] %> | | ||||

 break point.
 But the U.S. breaks right back when Todd hits a beautiful

 insideout forehand short angled pass from the backhand side.
-So Todd is serving for the first set.

 The Spaniards play two back on the first serve and it’s very